Semrush helps you:

 Majestic Customer Support

-What a helpful reply!
 The agent actually used my own website as the example.
 So I know that this wasn’t a generic response from some template.
-Overall, he did a great and thorough job of answering my question.
+Overall, they did a great and thorough job of answering my question.

 So based on this one ticket, I’d have to give Majestic an A+ for support.
+(Of course, your mileage may vary.)

 Majestic SEO Pricing

-Here’s how Majestic’s monthly pricing breakdown:
+Here’s a breakdown of Majestic’s monthly pricing packages:

 Majestic – Pricing

-Unless you want API access, you’re looking at two different plans: Lite ($49.99/month) and Pro ($99.99/month).
+Unless you want API access ($399.99/month), you’re looking at two different plans: Lite ($49.99/month) and Pro ($99.99/month).

-Majestic SEO: Things That I Like
+Majestic SEO: What I Like

-Here are a few things that I really liked about Majestic SEO.
+Here are a few things that I really liked about Majestic SEO:

-Proprietary Link Metrics: Trust Flow.
+Trust Flow.
 Citation Flow.
 Topical Trust Flow.
 These are metrics that are unique to Majestic.

 Majestic SEO: What I Don’t Like